About This Episode

 Tariq Kenney-Shawa 22:58

-There are steps that, for example, the UN and other multilateral organizations could take to establish task forces to monitor and document, for example, instances of Israeli state sponsored disinformation that are designed to dehumanize Palestinians and to justify the genocide.
-This information can actually be used as evidence of Israel’s genocidal intent in, in these ongoing and future investigations.
+Another thing to consider is that international law itself is not yet prepared to address the evolving nature of state-sponsored disinformation in the digital age.
+We’re still very much behind.
+So just thinking about ongoing investigations — the genocide investigation at the ICJ, for example — there are steps that the UN and other multilateral organizations could take to establish task forces to monitor and document instances of Israeli state-sponsored disinformation that are designed to dehumanize Palestinians and justify the genocide.
+This information can actually be used as evidence of Israel’s genocidal intent in these ongoing and future investigations.

 Yara Hawari 27:03